Table of Contents Hide

 Helping your child

 This is the most essential psychological intervention for a child who has experienced trauma.
-A child overcoming from trauma is a cascade of certain events.
+A child overcoming trauma is a cascade of certain events.
 Although childhood trauma can have serious, lasting effects, there is hope.
 With the help of supportive, caring adults, children can and do recover.
 You can consider the following tips:

 1. Immediate help